Budapest, Hungary

 Several forces converged during the 2010s.

 European Union structural funds made large cultural infrastructure projects financially viable on a scale unimaginable during the fragile post-communist transition of the 1990s.
-At the same time, a new political generation emerged—less preoccupied with economic survival and increasingly focused on cultural consolidation.
+At the same time, a new political generation emerged—less preoccupied with economic survival, given the stability that comes with these countries being members of both the EU and NATO, and increasingly focused on cultural consolidation.

 Meanwhile, international architects began competing seriously for projects in the region, bringing global attention to commissions that might previously have remained local.